 Burns of the mouth and throat cause swelling that can make it difficult to breathe air in.
 People may have soot in the mouth or nose, singed nasal hairs, or burns around the mouth.

 Often, chest x-ray and/or blood tests

-Sometimes, looking into the lungs with a bronchoscope
+Sometimes, looking into the trachea and sometimes the lungs with a flexible viewing tube

 Sometimes a doctor's examination is all that is needed for people who have few or no symptoms and had only brief exposure to smoke.

 People with symptoms usually need some testing, such as blood tests to measure oxygen and carbon monoxide levels and a chest x-ray.
-To assess the extent of injury due to smoke inhalation in people with significant symptoms, doctors may pass a flexible viewing tube (bronchoscope) into the trachea.
+To assess the extent of injury due to smoke inhalation in people with significant symptoms, doctors may pass a flexible viewing tube (laryngoscope or bronchoscope) into the trachea.

 Treatment of Smoke Inhalation